Lu-Dong-365/sentiment/README.md

 result folder

 This folder includes the coursework resluts.
-Six	classes	with	150	tweets	per	class in csv files.
+Six	classes	with more than 150	tweets	per	class in csv files.